ThinkR-open/togglr/README.md

 toggl_start(client = "my client")
 ```

-But can also choose the task and the project
+But you can also choose the task and the project

 ```{r}
 toggl_start(client = "my client",